sl4m/sl4m.github.com/_posts/2010-06-09-tic-toe-toe-in-ruby-refactoring-part-1.markdown

   -- tdd
 ---

 One of the many refactoring techniques I can apply to my smelly Tic Tac Toe code is [Extract Class](http://en.wikipedia.org/wiki/Extract_class).
 One of the 8th Lighters pointed me to Martin Fowler's book ["Refactoring"](http://www.amazon.com/Refactoring-Improving-Design-Existing-Technology/dp/0201485672/) which lists a good number of refactoring techniques.
 In short, Extract Class refactoring is used to extract methods from an overweight class that has lost its purpose to a new class.
 I used this refactoring to extract methods that had reference to the board.
 While it's not a significant change, it helped me understand how to use RSpec and drive the code via TDD.
-Here's the code and tests.
+Here's the code.

 {% highlight ruby %}
 # move positions